Mark J. Higgins, CFA, CFP® Author of Investing in U.S. Financial History

 – George Lorimer

-Gilded Age Markets
+Gilded Age Securities Markets (1866 -1900)

 “For many denizens of Wall Street at the time, the measure of a man was not his honor, the value of his word, or even his net worth; it was the audacity of his scheming, regardless of whether the securities he was trading were legitimate, fabricated, or even his to sell.”